lorenzo-rovigatti/comp_bio_notes/folding.md

 * In HP100, which is the one described above, only HH contacts contribute to a conformation's free energy.
 * In HP211 topological contacts between H and P and P and P contribute $-1$ (*i.e.* $\epsilon_{HP} = \epsilon_{PP} = -1$) to the free energy, while HH contacts contribute $\epsilon = -2$.
 As a result, compared to the HP100 model, all residues feel an attraction that makes compact conformations more favourable.

-Some interesting results pertaining to folding sequences are reported in [](#fig:HP_model_comparison). [](#fig:HP_model_comparison)(a) shows, as a proxy for compactness, the normalised radius of gyration $R_g/{\rm Min}(R_g)$, where ${\rm Min}(R_g)$ is the smallest radius of gyration among the structures of a given length, for the lattice and real proteins.
+Some interesting results pertaining to folding sequences are reported in [](#fig:HP_model_comparison). [](#fig:HP_model_comparison)(a) shows, as a proxy for compactness, the normalised radius of gyration $R_g/\min(R_g)$, where $\min(R_g)$ is the smallest radius of gyration among the structures of a given length, for the lattice and real proteins.
 For real proteins the authors have considered a non-redundant set of 2401 single-domain proteins from the PDB with lengths between 50 and 200 residues long.
 By comparing the two lattice models, it is evident that the additional attraction between non-hydrophobic residues enhances the compactness in HP211 more, but the variation in compactness, given by the error bars, is very small in both cases, and the compactness itself does not depend on the chain length.
 The same behaviour is observed in real proteins.

 [](#fig:HP_model_comparison)(b) shows the percentage of residues that are hydrophobic in the lattice structures and for the same real proteins used for the radius of gyration.
 Both lattice and real proteins have an average hydrophobicity of $\approx 50\%$, independent of $m$, and the error bars and total range (dashed lines) are comparable in the two cases (although both are a bit larger for the HP model).
 Folding sequences in the HP model are "protein-like".